Hamilton Airport (New Zealand): Capabilities

 The airport currently accommodates many different types of aircraft, from piston-engined light aircraft to commercial turboprop aircraft such as the ATR 72.
 The airport can handle all light business jets as well as 40-to-80-seat regional jets such as the Embraer E195 and Bombardier CRJ200.
 Several airliners can operate from the airport including the 100–200 seat Boeing 737, Boeing 757 and Airbus A320.
 The largest aircraft authorised to land at Hamilton is the 150-to-250-seat Boeing 767.
 Plans to increase runway length from 2,195m to 3,000m to attract larger aircraft and start Asian regional flights, have been considered.

 The airport operates 24 hours a day, seven days a week.
+Though the tower is not active 24/7, Bay Approach or Christchurch Information can provide Airways services instead.

-In August 2011, approval was received by Hamilton International Airport to extend its runway up to 3,000 metres—the same size as secondary airports in other parts of the world, such as the Gold Coast.
-It will finish before 15 years' approval ends.
+In March 2026, approval was granted for a 255 m runway extension, bringing the total runway length to 2,450 m, supported by a NZ$6.5 million loan from the New Zealand Government.
+The extended runway length is intended to be comparable to secondary airports in other parts of the world, such as the Gold Coast.
+The works are also expected to include upgrades to accommodate 787 and A330 aircraft.
+Physical work for the project is expected to commence towards the end of 2026 and take 12 months to complete.

 The airport has a single terminal building and six tarmac gates.
 The apron is capable of accommodating up to five A320 or 737-800 aircraft at once.